• Skip to main content

 Filed Under: The Verdict - Law Journal

-This is the sixth article in our series aimed at providing a detailed examination of the challenges and pitfalls in different types of medical negligence lawsuits and approaches to overcoming them.
-Each article will focus on specific injuries and will highlight the obstacles a plaintiff faces in bringing their case to a successful conclusion.
-By comparing cases involving similar injuries, we hope to illustrate how the plaintiff succeeded, and, when they did not, strategies that may have been available to improve their chance of success.
+This is the ninth article in our series aimed at providing a detailed examination of the challenges and pitfalls in different areas of medical negligence lawsuits, and approaches to overcoming them.
+Each article will focus on specific injuries and highlight the obstacles a plaintiff faces in bringing their case to a successful conclusion.
+By comparing cases involving similar injuries, we hope to illustrate how the plaintiff succeeded, and, when they did not, provide strategies that may have been available to improve their chance of success.

 Introduction